Like many fond parents, I have in my heart of hearts a favorite child. And his name is David Copperfield.

 As I do thee.

-Shakespeare — a breathtakingly levelheaded fellow whose similes and metaphors are almost always grounded in reality — coined the phrase “heart of heart” and meant it to be essentially synonymous with “heart’s core.”
+Shakespeare — one of humankind’s greatest thinkers and the most poetic of them all, whose metaphors are always pitch-perfect and anchored deep inside reality — coined the phrase “heart of heart” as synonymous with “heart’s core.”

 The bastardization of Shakespeare’s delicately rendered phrase probably comes from the equally delicate “vanity of vanities,” which we find in the Old Testament book of Ecclesiastes: